-By the end of the year, the children will be able to:
+By the end of the year, we hope that the children will be able to:

 - Correctly identify many of the common medicinal plants growing in their gardens, parks, hedgerows and streets and that they will be able to distinguish between poisonous and non-poisonous plants.